demisto/pycharm-plugin/README.md

    For example, `c:\Users\John\.PyCharm45\`

 ## Developing the Plugin Code
-To build and run the plugin following your code changes, follow these steps:
+To build and run the plugin following your code changes, you should use gradle.

-1. From IntelliJ, open the plugin project.
+Build the plugin with `gradle task buildPlugin`.

-2. Build the sources and launch the plugin by the following these steps:
+To Run the plugin on an IDE use `gradle task runIde`.

-* From the *Gradle* tool window, expand *demisto-plugin --> Tasks -->  IntelliJ*
+There are two unit-test's tasks:
-* Run the *buildPlugin* task.
+* `gradle task tests`: Runs unit tests.
-* Run the *runIde* task.
+* `gradle task integrationTest`: Runs GUI tests.

 ## Code Contributions
 We welcome community contribution through pull requests.